Dwarf cat: Breeds

-The Munchkin cat is breed of cat characterized by its short legs.
+The Munchkin cat is breed of cat characterised by its short legs.
 The Munchkin is the original breed of dwarf cats.
 The International Cat Association (TICA) gave recognition to the Munchkin as a breed in 1994.
 Minuet cats are longhaired dwarf cats, and the name is often used interchangeably with the Napoleon.
 The Minuet is a cross between the Persian and the Munchkin.
 The Munchkin is approximately three inches shorter than the average cat.
 The deformities can lie anywhere in the front legs, affecting the humerus, radius and ulna, and the back legs, affecting the femur, tibia and fibula.

 The Munchkin has grown significantly in popularity, but due to ethical concerns, the breed has been banned from registration in show registries, and is therefore primarily bred in the US.
 Other proposed breeds like the Skookum and Bambino have not been given recognition, although a Sphynx–Munchkin hybrid, the Minskin, is under study.
 Four other breeds include the Lambkin and the Kinkalow, the Genetta and the Scottish Kilt.